wickedest/irs-form-filler/CONTRIBUTING.md

 ## Updating PDF documents for a new tax year

+**note**: You should first generate the examples from the previous tax year.
+These will be useful to compare against for the new tax year.

 Pull master, and create a new branch for the tax year, for example:

 ```bash